BlerifyPlatform/identity-contracts/DidSpecs.md

 Example: did:lac1:1iT5jsMUTRkENt6WspMf5CGJNc9bUxt38urgGGxqaFhrLn4cmsC6XNddWb1pAUfonk33?versionId=12090175

-The `versionId` is the block number at which the DID resolution MUST be performed.
+The `versionId` is the block number until which the DID resolution MUST be performed.
 Only `DIDAttributeChanged` and `DIDDelegateChanged` events, from [DID Registry](./contracts/identity/didRegistry/DIDRegistry.sol) prior to or contained in this block number are to be considered when building the event history.

 `updated` MUST be the ISO date string of the block time at which the DID resolution MUST be performed (without sub-second resolution).
 In the `DIDAttributeChanged` and `DIDDelegateChanged` it is the `changeTime` attribute.